arixmkii/qcw/README.md

 ## Known issues Podman

-### 1. Name collisions between QEMU and WSL2

-Machines are fully isolated, but the ssh public/private key naming scheme is not, so, if machine names are the same, then only one of them would have valid keys.
-Workaround is not to use default names for machines if user plans to use both QEMU and WSL.

-### 2. Sometimes sock files are not cleaned up (if somethign crashes)
+### 1. Sometimes sock files are not cleaned up (if somethign crashes)

-There could be lefovers in `%TEMP%\podman`, which prevents `QEMU` or `gvproxy` startup.
-Solution is to shutdown machine and then cleanup this location manually before starting again.
+There could be leftovers in `%TEMP%\podman`, which prevents `QEMU` or `gvproxy` startup.
+Solution is to shutdown machine and then clean up this location manually before starting again.

 ## Known issues Lima